English Language Performance Assessments for California (ELPAC)

 The ELPAC is the mandated state test for determining English language proficiency (ELP).
 It must be given to students whose primary language is one other than English.
 California and federal law require that local educational agencies administer a state test of ELP to eligible students in kindergarten—or year one of a two-year kindergarten program, also referred to as transitional kindergarten—through grade twelve.
 The ELPAC is aligned with the 2012 California English Language Development Standards and is comprised of two separate ELP assessments: The Initial ELPAC and the Summative ELPAC.

-Practice and Training Tests provides students guest access to practice and training tests.
+For frequently asked questions view A Parent Guide to Understanding the ELPAC, (家長指南 加州英語能力評估測驗) or visit ELPAC Parent Resources.
 Parents and students can review and take ELPAC Practice Tests to become familiar with the types of test questions on the ELPAC.
 Select “Sign In” as a Guest User and Guest Session to take a practice or training test with your child.
 ELPAC & CAASPP Practice Tests 測試練習 provides detailed login instructions.

 Initial ELPAC—an initial identification of students as English learners (ELs)